-The parameters of this proposed antenna are studied by changing one parameter at a time and fixing the others.
-The simulated results are achieved using the Ansoft simulation software high-frequency structure simulator [15].
 The optimal dimensions of the antenna are demonstrated in Table 1.
-Figure 8 displays the structure of the different slot antennas including: (a) the simple slot antenna without notched bands, (b) the slot antenna with triangle-shaped coupling element which is connected to patch by a via, and
+Figure 8 displays the structure of the different slot antennas including: (a) the simple slot antenna without notched bands, (b) the slot antenna with triangle-shaped coupling element and via, and (c) proposed antenna.

-(c) the proposed antenna.
-Meanwhile, Fig. 8 also illustrates the antenna topology.
-VSWR (Voltage Standing Wave Ratio) characteristics for three antennas mentioned in Fig. 8 are exhibited in Fig. 9.
 According to it, by using triangle-shaped coupling element, which is connected to patch by a via shown in Fig. 8 (b), the antenna can filter the WLAN interference band from 5 up to 5.9 GHz.
-Moreover, the inverted L-shaped strip on the back side shown in Fig. 8 (c), can create another notched band from 3.2 up to 3.9 GHz.
-There is an interesting point to note, that both of the notched bands obtained are approximately sharp and independent from each other.
+Moreover, the inverted L-shaped strip on the back side, shown in Fig. 8 (c), can create another notched band from 3.2 up to 3.9 GHz.
+There is an interesting point to note, both of the notched bands obtained are approximately sharp and independent from each other.
 It means that they have no effect on each other.
 As depicted in Fig. 10, parameter W6 has a noticeable influence on frequency shifting.
-With regard to it, with increasing length W6, the center frequency is decreased regularly in a way that with rising 1.5 mm in length, W6 center frequency of the notched band is reduced about 0.5 GHz.
+With regard to it, with increasing length W6, the center frequency is decreased regularly in a way that with rising 1.5 mm in length W6 centre frequency of the notched band is reduced about 0.5 GHz.